If you are reading this article, it’s likely a safe assumption that you have heard about YouTrip, or may even have used it before.

 To find this out, we rely on transactions that we made using a regular credit card the day before.
 We made two transactions for that day.

-From the screenshots above, you can see that the currency conversion rate we got was about 1.034 for spending, which were made on 14 February.
+From the screenshots above, you can see that the currency conversion rate we got was about 1.034 for spending, which was made on 14 February.
 This comes as no surprise since most credit cards in Singapore would charge a foreign currency transaction fee of about 2.5% to 3.0%.

 In other words, had we paid using a regular credit card, our meal would have cost us about S$186.65, or about S$5.26 more compared to paying using a YouTrip card.